metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

 - `managed` (Boolean) Managed defines whether RBAC is managed by us or the clients.
-- `selector` (Attributes) Selector is a label selector used to list RBAC resources in the namespace that are managed by the Operator. (see [below for nested schema](#nestedatt--spec--security--rbac--selector))
+- `selector` (Attributes) Selector is a label selector used to list RBAC resources in the namespacethat are managed by the Operator. (see [below for nested schema](#nestedatt--spec--security--rbac--selector))

 <a id="nestedatt--spec--security--rbac--selector"></a>
 ### Nested Schema for `spec.security.rbac.selector`